Informal U.S. refugee network turns to text messages, GoFundMe to rescue Afghans | Law-Order

 But Human Rights First said the U.S. government was not allowing charter flights out of Kabul.
 Some in Congress are also working to get U.S. citizens and others out of Afghanistan, fielding requests from constituents and trying to coordinate with U.S. agencies to arrange flights.

-"What's abundantly clear is in the last week the evacuation has not gone the way that it should," said Democratic Representative Jason Crow, a former U.S. Army Ranger who served in Afghanistan.
+"What's abundantly clear is in the last week the evacuation has not gone the way that it should," Crow, the U.S. lawmaker, said.
 Crow, whose office fielded over 1,000 evacuation requests in the past four days, said people were emailing and texting passport photos and visa information to him.
 Informal chat groups shared details like which airport gates were open.

 "We're doing everything we can to help on the ground," he said.